Lauderhill family displaced after hit-and-run driver plows into home, hits parked cars

 The getaway driver wasn’t quite done.

-Officials said also he also slammed into more cars a block away before becoming stuck.
+Officials said he also slammed into more cars a block away before becoming stuck.

 He was transported to an area hospital for treatment.